MSc Dementia Care APIMH

 Knowledge and understanding

-- Demonstrate skills in effective and sensitive communication with people living with dementia and their significant others.
+- Demonstrate skills in effective and sensitive communication with people with dementia and their significant others.

-- Demonstrate through discussion, debate and opportunities for shared learning, advanced skills in partnership working.
+- Demonstrate via discussion, debate and shared learning skills in partnership working.

 Transferable skills and personal qualities